Yaz Not Yet Recalled

 Conflict of Interest Alleged on Yaz Safety Committee

 In December 2011, the FDA convened an advisory panel of medical experts to again review the safety of Yaz, Yasmin, Ocella and Gianvi.
-A joint committee was formed from the Advisory Committee for Reproductive Health Drugs (ACRHD) and Drug Safety and Risk Management Advisory Committee (DSaRM) of the Food and Drug Administration.
+A joint committee was formed from the Advisory Committee for Reproductive Health Drugs (ACRHD) and Drug Safety and Risk Management Advisory Committee (DSaRM).
 Despite evidence of a heightened risk of blood clots associated with drospirenone, the joint committee opposed a Yaz recall by a vote of 15 to 11.
 Following the vote, a non-profit organization called Project on Government Oversight (POGO) sent a detailed letter to the FDA criticizing financial ties between the drugs' manufacturer and voting members of the joint committee.
 The letter cited various shortcomings in the joint committee's safety analysis and pressed for a re-evaluation of the need for a Yaz recall.

 New Warning Instead of Yaz, Yasmin, Ocella Recall